1aim/DELETE-THIS-mail-types/notes/structure.md

 ## Mail-Headers

-A create providing implementations for the most common headers.
+A create providing implementations for the most mail-internals headers.
 Like `mail-core` encoding/parsing specific parts can be enabled/disabled using the `encode`/`decode` feature.
 A Header basically consists of a name and a Header component, which can be encoded and represents the header field.